-Polyacrylamide hydrogel products, although often considered equal, have clear differences in composition, manufacturing and injection techniques as well as their ability to interact with surrounding tissues.
-Characteristics that determine the safety and effectiveness of each hydrogel.
+Polyacrylamide hydrogel products, although often considered equal, have clear differences in composition, manufacturing quality and injection techniques as well as their ability to interact with surrounding tissues.
+These characteristics determine the safety and effectiveness of each hydrogel.

-Upon injection into joints, the Arthramid® Vet , a uniquely cross-linked 2.5% polyacrylamide hydrogel, adheres to the synovial lining through its ability to exchange water molecules.
-This immediately reduces exposure of synoviocytes to pro-inflammatory cytokines in the inflamed or diseased joint.
+Upon injection into joints, Arthramid® Vet, a uniquely cross-linked 2.5% polyacrylamide hydrogel, adheres to the synovial lining through its ability to exchange water molecules.
 Over a period of 14 days the gel becomes integrated into the synovial lining and its immediate surrounding tissue of the inner capsule by a combination of cell migration and vessel ingrowth forming a thick, cushion-like membrane consisting of vessel integrated gel covered by a new and hypercellular synovial cell lining.

-As a result Arthramid® Vet has an augmentation effect on both the joint capsule and synovium.
-It increases the elasticity and tensile strength of the capsule improving its capacity to transfer load.
+As a result, Arthramid® Vet has an augmentation effect on both the joint capsule and synovium.
+It increases the elasticity and tensile strength of the capsule, improving its capacity to transfer load.
 It is believed that this augmentation and cushioning causes a subsequent reduction in mechanoreceptor activation in the capsule itself.
-It also causes the formation of a new and hypercellular synovial cell lining improving the quality of synovial fluid within the joint itself.
-These actions both help reduce synovitis and its successively deleterious effects as a result.
+It also causes the formation of a new and hypercellular synovial cell lining, improving the quality of synovial fluid within the joint itself.
+These actions both help reduce synovitis and its successively deleterious effects.

 Unlike other hydrogels Arthramid® Vet becomes fully integrated into the surrounding tissue (rather than encapsulated) and is therefore long lasting.
 Arthramid® Vet does not elicit a foreign body reaction or harbour infection.
-Arthramid® Vet is non-pyrogenic and neuro-innocuous.
+Arthramid® Vet is non-pyrogenic, neuro innocuous and contains no heavy metals.

 Understanding the complexity of disease processes associated with joint pain remains a constant dilemma in clinical practice and as with any disease process, an accurate diagnosis is essential.